KatherineMichel/digital-commonplace/README.md

 https://www.youtube.com/watch?v=3m555yWTaNI | Shannon Turner - You're an expert.
 Here's how to teach like one. - PyCon 2018 - YouTube
 https://cfp.2020.djangocon.eu/porto/talk/AF8EFE/ | How To Get On This Stage (And What To Do When You Get There) :: DjangoCon Europe 2020 :: pretalx

-Deck
-https://twitter.com/theavalkyrie/status/1315685482479718403 | Stargirl🌠 on Twitter: "@vixter55 You're welcome to use my deck from PyCon 2019 as a starting point.
-I don't love the blue on white contrast and I'd probably use different fonts now (Nunito is fun without being too hard to read). https://t.co/vsDIMcC9Qh" / Twitter

 Docs driven dev
 Requests, AJAX, JSON, XML, XPath, GraphQL, SQLite, Schema Org, Open Graph Protocol Schema, Open Search, Microformats